-PAL provides a wide range water testing services such as surface water, groundwater, wastewater, and drinking water testing services in addition to studying, monitoring, and auditing.
+PAL provides a wide range of water testing services such as surface water, groundwater, wastewater, and drinking water testing services in addition to studying, monitoring, and auditing.

 Surface water is found in our reservoirs, lakes, rivers, streams, and wetlands.
 The river and other water sources are sensitive to the effects of pollutants.
 Screening of surface/environmental waters has reached new levels of importance given the proliferation of a variety of contaminants like pesticides, pharmaceutical residues, veterinary drugs, and herbicides.
 The challenge is to safeguard plants, wildlife, and human health while simultaneously meeting regulatory standards.